Skip to main content

 Overview

-Douglas Shire Council is delivering major upgrades to the approach roads and ramps on both sides of the Daintree River.
-These works will:
+To go along with the new ferry, Douglas Shire Council is upgrading the approach roads and ramps on both sides of the Daintree River.
+These works will complement the new vessel by improving traffic flow, safety, and efficiency for all ferry users.

-• Relocate ticket booths and streamline queuing areas
+• Provide additional lanes and improved queuing areas

 Updates